Falcon International Reservoir: Piracy

 In May 2010, Los Zetas pirates on the lake claiming to be Mexican Federal Police committed at least three armed robberies.
 The pirates boarded U.S. boats and demanded either weapons, drugs, or money.
-Fear of robbery has since dissuaded U.S. fishers from the lake.

 In June 2010, U.S. authorities also revealed a plot by Los Zetas to destroy the Falcon Dam.

 On September 30, 2010, David Hartley and his wife Tiffany, from McAllen, Texas, were in Mexican waters riding WaveRunners back from Mexico when they were allegedly chased by two boats containing about six gunmen.
 The Zapata County Sheriff said the woman escaped and reported that her husband was shot.
 He is missing and feared dead.

 On October 10, 2010, Zapata County Sheriff Sigifredo Gonzalez sent word to the Zetas that he has no plans to prosecute.

 On October 12, 2010, Commander Rolando Flores, the lead Mexican investigator for the David Hartley disappearance case, was beheaded by Mexican drug cartel members and sent in a suitcase to the Mexican military.

+The lake remains a popular fishing destination, and regularly hosts U.S. anglers and tournaments.